zammad/zammad-org/src/en/documentation/use/start-using-zammad.md

   - **Pending Reminder**: State for open tickets which you want to get reminded to a certain date and time.
 Requires you to enter a date and time at which you want to get notified.
 For example useful if you had a question to a third party and want to make sure that this issue won't be forgotten.
 - **Owner**: This is the person who is currently responsible for the ticket.
-In case you need to have an information from another colleague, you can either change to owner to this person or mention the person in an article by typing [[@]][[@]] and selecting the user.
-In the later case, the user gets notified and is automatically subscribed to receive notifications on ticket updates.
+In case you need information from another colleague, you can either change the owner to this person or mention the person in an article by typing [[@]][[@]] and selecting the user.
+In the latter case, the user gets notified and is automatically subscribed to receive notifications on ticket updates.
 - **Group**: This ticket attribute is useful for organizations with more than one team.
 Depending on the permissions, you might not see the ticket after changing the group and saving the changes.